 Cause Solution The directory structure is bad, or there is a problem with a file.
-In Windows XP, right-click Start , click Explore , and select a drive.
-Select File &gt; Properties &gt; Tools .
+In Microsoft Windows XP, right-click Start , click Explore , and select a drive.
+Select File > Properties > Tools .
 Under Error-checking , click Check Now .
+In Microsoft Windows Vista, right-click Start , click Explore , and right-click on a drive.
+Select Properties then select the Tools tab.
+Under Error-checking click Check Now .